Last Updated on

-Carved from a rock, this collection of monuments was founded by the Pallava kings during the 7th to 8th centuries.
+Carved from rock, this collection of monuments was founded by the Pallava kings during the 7th to 8th centuries.
 The most distinctive features of the complex are the temples shaped like chariots, together with the cave sanctuaries and open-air reliefs.
 Another notable monument in the site is the Temple of Rivage that features thousands of sculptures made to glorify Shiva.

 Agra Fort (1983)

 The Agra Fort, also referred to as the Red Fort, is the best example of how the Mughal dynasty flourished in India.
 It serves as the reminder of that opulent power that the empire held throughout its reign.
 Thus, it is considered an important cultural monument; in 1983, it was listed as one of the World Heritage Sites in India.
-The fort is built from red sandstone and surrounded by towers, moats, palaces and mosques.
+The fort is built from red sandstone and surrounded by towers, moats, palaces, and mosques.
 It is located next to the bank of the Yamuna River.

-This is a city in Agra district, which was founded in mid-16th century and served as capital for the Mughal Empire.
+This is a city in Agra district, which was founded in the mid-16th century and served as the capital for the Mughal Empire.
 However, the city was abandoned due to political unrest.
 After the victories are won, the construction of a new walled city was planned and it took 15 years to undergo planning and construction.
 It resulted in the construction of royal palaces, mosques, courts, private quarters and many other buildings.
 For this reason, the site is dubbed as the “City of Victory”.

 Taj Mahal (1983)

 Recognized as one of the Seven Wonders of the World, Taj Mahal is a notable tourist attraction not just in India but all over the world.
 It is a mausoleum and funerary mosque.
 The building of the Taj Mahal was commissioned for by Emperor Shahjahan in memory of his third wife after she died in 1631.
 The Taj Mahal exemplifies the principles of a Mughal architectural style while the edifice is made purely out of white marble.
-The overall architectural design combines elements from India, Persia and Islam.
-It took 16 years to build the Taj Mahal and is therefore one of the UNESCO World Heritage Sites in India.
+The overall architectural design combines elements from India, Persia, and Islam.
+It took 16 years to build the Taj Mahal and is, therefore, one of the UNESCO World Heritage Sites in India.

 Mountain Railways of India (1999, 2005, and 2008)

 This property is a combination of three railways in India that are located in the mountains.
 These railways were built in the 19th and 20th centuries.
 There are five mountain railways in India but only three were recognized by UNESCO.
 Of the five, three railways are part of the Himalaya Mountains in Northern India.
 Meanwhile, the other two are located in Southern India.
-These railways were noted for their bold engineering solutions by establishing a rail link in a rugged terrain.
+These railways were noted for their bold engineering solutions by establishing a rail link in rugged terrain.